canonical/inference-snaps-cli/README.md

 ## Usage

-The following assumes use of the stack-utils snap to use the binaries.
+The following assumes use of the stack-utils snap to use the CLI.

 ### Machine Info